 The proposed amendment is consistent with the Piedmont Comprehensive Plan.

 Ordinance Amendment Review Process.
-Upon submittal of a complete application, the ordinance amendment request will be presented at the next regularly scheduled meeting of the Planning and Zoning Board, at which time the Planning and Zoning Board may initiate a study of the proposed ordinance amendment.
-If no study is deemed necessary, a public hearing with the Planning and Zoning Board shall be scheduled.
+Upon submittal of a complete application, a public hearing will be scheduled with the Planning and Zoning Board.

-Public Notice of Planning & Zoning Board Hearing.
+Public Notice of Planning and Zoning Board Hearing.
 Notification of the date, time, and location of such hearing shall be provided by the City of Piedmont Planning and Zoning Board at least ten (10) days prior to the hearing by publication in the City’s legally designated newspaper.

-For proposed amendments to the Piedmont Zoning Map, the applicant shall, by certified mail, notify all property owners within two-hundred and fifty (250) feet, excluding rights-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.
+Zoning Map Amendment Public Notice.
+For proposed amendments to the Piedmont Zoning Map, the applicant shall, by certified mail, notify all property owners adjacent to, and within two hundred and fifty (250) feet of the perimeter of the property, inclusive of public right-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.
+In addition, a sign noting the fact that a zoning map amendment has been requested shall be posted on the site not less than ten (10) days before the public hearing before the Planning and Zoning Board.
+The sign shall be maintained on the site until the Board of Trustees has taken action on the request, or the application is withdrawn by the applicant.
+Approved signs shall be secured from the City of Piedmont who shall require a reasonable deposit to cover the cost of replacement of the sign(s) and who shall determine the number and location of the sign(s) to be posted on the site.

-Planning and Zoning Board review.
+Planning and Zoning Board Review.
 At the public hearing the Planning and Zoning Board will consider the request, supporting documentation, public input, and the Amendment Approval Criteria.
 The Planning and Zoning Board’s recommendation shall be forwarded to the Board of Trustees for final consideration.

-Board of Trustees review.
-The Board of Trustees shall publish twice, for two successive weeks, notice of the final public hearing on the ordinance amendment request in the City’s legally designated newspaper.
+Public Notice of Board of Trustees Hearing.
+The Board of Trustees shall publish twice, for two successive weeks, notice of the public hearing on the ordinance amendment request in the City’s legally designated newspaper.
 The notification shall state the time, date, and location of the hearing.

+Board of Trustees Review.
+The Board of Trustees may concur with, modify, or reverse the Planning and Zoning Board’s recommendation.
 The decision of the Board of Trustees on an ordinance amendment request shall be made within thirty (30) days of the date of Planning and Zoning Board’s recommendation, unless a continuation is requested by the applicant.

-Denial of request.
+Denial of Request.
 In the event that the ordinance amendment request is denied by the Board of Trustees, reapplication shall not be permitted for a period of one (1) year, unless the Board of Trustees determines that the request has substantially changed.

 SECTION 17.06 ZONING DISTRICTS AND REGULATIONS

 ESTABLISHMENT OF ZONING DISTRICTS.
-For the purposes of this Ordinance, the City of Piedmont is divided into the following districts: Town Center; General Commercial; Rural Reserve; Single-Family Residential; Rural Residential; and, No Use.
+For the purposes of this Ordinance, the City of Piedmont is divided into the following districts: Town Center; General Commercial; Highway Commercial; Neighborhood Commercial; Rural Reserve; Single-Family Residential; Rural Residential; and, No Use.

 OFFICIAL ZONING MAP.
-The location and boundaries of the zoning districts established by this Ordinance are denoted and defined as shown on the “Zoning Map of Piedmont, South Dakota” adopted, and from time to time amended together with this Ordinance.
+The location and boundaries of the zoning districts established by this Ordinance are denoted and defined as shown on the “Official Zoning Map of Piedmont, South Dakota” adopted, and from time to time amended together with this Ordinance.
 The Zoning Map is hereby incorporated into this Ordinance as is fully set forth.

 INTERPRETATION OF THE ZONING MAP.
 Where uncertainty exists with respect to the precise location of any of the aforesaid districts shown on the Zoning Map, the following rules shall apply: